 Remember to rest

 Fatigue can definitely contribute to or worsen morning sickness.
 This is one stage of life where naps are definitely socially acceptable.
-Take advantage of it, if you can!
+Take advantage of it if you can!
 Even sitting or resting when you can for a few minutes may help.
 Plan for eight to nine hours of sleep at night as well.

 Pack small bags of snacks to take with you.
-Take foods or drinks that DO sit well with you.
+Take foods or drinks that do sit well with you.
 This way you can avoid having to try to grab from limited options at work or getting hungry in between meals and not having anything that settles well in your sensitive stomach.

 Update your provider